 Exercise and activity – any type of activity can help, including walking, yoga and weight-lifting.
 Exercise supports the production of neurotransmitters and it is useful to build some sort of physical activity into each day.
 If you have children, get them outside with you for an hour after school – go on a bike ride, jump on the trampoline, throw a ball or a frisbee or go for a walk – it will help to reduce their screen time and support their fitness and mental health as well as yours.

 Connect with others – building relationships can be key in helping to support mental health.
-Joining a local club or group can help with meeting like-minded people – a yoga class can be a great way of connecting with a small group, as can joining a choir, a book club or a local running club.
+Joining a local club or group can help with meeting like-minded people – a yoga class can be a great way of connecting with a small group, as can joining a choir, a dance class, a book club or a local running club.

 Key supplements that can also help to support mood include vitamin D3, fish oil, B vitamins (particularly folate and vitamin B12) and probiotics.

 Specific herbs have also been shown to help improve mood, including adaptogenic herbs such as Rhodiola and Ashwagandha and essential oils such as lavender and chamomile – try different herbal tea blends available in most supermarkets or health shops to find one that suits you.

 Your gut health affects your mental health (and vice versa)